mathjax/MathJax-test/web/docs/source/writing-tests.rst

 ======================================

 A reftest manifest is a file describing the tests in a directory.
-A basic can be found in the :ref:`test-suite` section.
+A basic example can be found in the :ref:`test-suite` section.
 This section gives the syntax for reftest manifest, in a more formal way.

 The test manifest format is a plain text file.
 A line starting with a "#" is a comment.
 Lines may be commented using whitespace followed by